 FICO and Experian have developed new enhancements to their respective scores that will consider other types of data and help borrowers who may not be approved because they have insufficient credit.

 FICO developed an alternative score it calls UltraFICO.
-This score, which will become available in 2019, is different from traditional FICO scores, which look at your credit history, how much available credit you use and other factors.
+This score, which will become available last year, is different from traditional FICO scores, which look at your credit history, how much available credit you use and other factors.
 Instead, UltraFICO looks at your savings and checking history to determine if you’re on sound enough financial footing to get approved.

 Once available, if you have a low traditional FICO score, you can opt to have it recalculated with UltraFICO.
 UltraFICO will look at your savings and checking account to make sure you haven’t had any negative balances and that you’ve maintained an average savings balance of over $400.